hostinger/builder-interview-challenge/pokedex/README.md

 Now that you have pokemon data, you should make a list of their names and images.

 There are no images in the response you got?
 Well, each pokemon object should have an url which will give you more data.
+Pokemon image is in `sprites.front_default`

 ## Quest 3 - Choose your favorite pokemon